jagregory/abrash-zen-of-asm/src/chapter-07.md

 There are a number of interesting points to be made about EA calculation time.
 For starters, it should be clear that EA calculation time is a big reason why instructions that use *mod-reg-rm* addressing are slow.
 The minimum EA calculation time of 5 cycles, on top of 8 or more cycles of fixed execution time, is no bargain; the maximum EA calculation time of 12 cycles is a grim prospect indeed.

-For example, `add bl,[si]` takes 13 cycles to execute (8 cycles of fixed execution time and 5 cycles of EA calculation time), which is certainly not terrific by comparison with the 3-cycle execution time of `add bl,dl`.
+For example, `add bl,[si]`{.nasm} takes 13 cycles to execute (8 cycles of fixed execution time and 5 cycles of EA calculation time), which is certainly not terrific by comparison with the 3-cycle execution time of `add bl,dl`{.nasm}.
 (Instruction fetching alters the picture somewhat, as we'll see shortly.)
-At the other end of the EA calculation spectrum, `add bl,[bx+di+100h]` takes 20 cycles to execute, which is horrendous no matter what you compare it to.
+At the other end of the EA calculation spectrum, `add bl,[bx+di+100h]`{.nasm} takes 20 cycles to execute, which is horrendous no matter what you compare it to.

 The lesson seems clear: use faster *mod-reg-rm* addressing modes whenever you can.
 While that's true, it's not necessarily obvious which *mod-reg-rm* addressing modes are faster.
 Base-only addressing or index-only addressing are the *mod-reg-rm* addressing modes of choice, because they add only 5 cycles of EA calculation time and 1 byte, the *mod-reg-rm* byte.
-For instance, `mov dl,[bp]` is just 2 bytes long and takes a fairly reasonable 13 cycles to execute.
+For instance, `mov dl,[bp]`{.nasm} is just 2 bytes long and takes a fairly reasonable 13 cycles to execute.

 Direct addressing, which has an EA calculation time of 6 cycles, is only slightly slower than base or index addressing so far as official execution time goes.
-However, direct addressing requires 2 additional instruction bytes (the 16-bit displacement) beyond the *mod-reg-rm* byte, so it's actually a good deal slower than base or index addressing. `mov dl,[ByteVar]` officially takes 14 cycles to execute, but given that the instruction is 4 bytes long and performs a memory access, 20 cycles is a more accurate execution time.
+However, direct addressing requires 2 additional instruction bytes (the 16-bit displacement) beyond the *mod-reg-rm* byte, so it's actually a good deal slower than base or index addressing. `mov dl,[ByteVar]`{.nasm} officially takes 14 cycles to execute, but given that the instruction is 4 bytes long and performs a memory access, 20 cycles is a more accurate execution time.

-Base+index addressing (`mov al,[bp+di]` and the like) takes 1 to 2 cycles more for EA calculation time than does direct addressing, but is nonetheless superior to direct addressing in most cases.
+Base+index addressing (`mov al,[bp+di]`{.nasm} and the like) takes 1 to 2 cycles more for EA calculation time than does direct addressing, but is nonetheless superior to direct addressing in most cases.
 The key: base+index addressing requires only the 1 *mod-reg-rm* byte.
 Base+index addressing instructions are 2 bytes shorter than equivalent direct addressing instructions, and that translates into a considerable instruction-fetching/performance advantage.

 The rule is: *use displacement-free *mod-reg-rm* addressing modes whenever you can*.
 Instructions that use displacements are always 1 to 2 bytes longer than those that use displacement-free *mod-reg-rm* addressing modes, and that means that there's generally a prefetching penalty for the use of displacements.
 There's also a substantial EA calculation time penalty for base+displacement, index+displacement, or base+index+displacement addressing.
 If you must use displacements, use 1-byte displacements as much as possible; we'll see an example of this when we get to stack frames later in this chapter.